imeng-ela/telegram-data/README.md

 This repository provides two apps.
 1. telegram-data-miner.py will iterate through a list of channels collecting messages and writing to an S3 bucket.
+This can be run as a cron job and continually collect data
 2. telegram-data.py is a listener for a group of channels waiting for messages.
 Messages are written to an S3 bucket.
 Future

 # Telegram Configuration